 If you want to bring some life to your garden, it is a great idea to plant a tree or two.
-They will fill up space and provide you with shade, attract wildlife and some overall greenery (especially if you plant reasonable sized and well-established trees).
+They will fill up space and provide you with shade, attract wildlife, and some overall greenery (especially if you plant reasonable-sized and well-established trees).

-Regardless at what stage you plant a tree, a young or well-established tree, to give them the best chance of success, it is very important to take the time to do the planting correctly.
+Regardless of what stage you plant a tree, a young or well-established tree, to give them the best chance of success, it is very important to take the time to do the planting correctly.

 Once you purchased your plant and find the right spot for your new tree, as a first step, dig a hole that is at least twice as big as the tree’s existing pot or its root ball.
 This is vital, as the roots will rapidly grow out into the loose soil.

 Then gently place your plant into the hole making sure that the top of the soil from the pot is level with the top of the planting hole.
 As you get to this step, you might want to ask someone to help you out a little bit by holding your tree straight.